 Multiple comparisons

-Gene Set Enrichment and Over-Representation analysis
+Gene Set Enrichment and/or Over-Representation analysis

 The parameters for each of the sections are contained in four different nested lists with separated entries for each of the steps in the section.
 Each of these parameter lists are declared inside a function to avoid cluttering the global environment with the auxiliary variables.